 Quick Oats vs Old-Fashioned Oats

-- The secret to an evenly incorporated cookie dough is to make sure your butter and eggs are both at room temperature before you begin baking!
+- Make sure your butter and eggs are both at room temperature before you begin baking!
 So be sure to set them out about 20 minutes before you start baking.

 - To properly beat the butter and sugar, you’ll need an electric mixer!
 You can use a large bowl and a handheld mixer or a stand mixer that’s fitted with a paddle attachment.
 Unfortunately I don’t recommend trying this recipe without one of those mixer options.

-- Start off just beating the butter, then gradually add in the granulated sugar and brown sugar.
-You want to beat until the mixture is very fluffy!
-And make sure to scrape the bottom of the bowl on occasion to ensure nothing gets stuck down there.
+- Start off just beating the butter, then gradually add in the white sugar and brown sugar.
+You want to beat until the mixture is fluffy – and scrape the bottom of the mixing bowl to ensure even mixing.

 - Before you add the eggs, toss in the orange zest, orange extract, and vanilla and beat until well combined.
 Adding the ingredients at this stage enhances their flavor.

-- Once you add the dry ingredients, mix only until combined.
+- Once you add the dry ingredients (flour, baking soda, etc), mix only until combined.
 I like to to turn my mixer off and use a strong spatula or wooden spoon to do this.
 That way I have more control.
 You don’t want to over-mix here or your butterscotch cookies will be cakey.

 Although I’m a big fan of warm cookies, I do find these are best when allowed to cool completely.
-So I suggest placing the baking tray on top of a cooling rack for at least 15 minutes before digging in!
+So I suggest placing the baking tray on top of a wire rack to cool completely for at least 30 minutes before digging in!

 Chewy Butterscotch Oatmeal Cookies AKA Oatmeal Scotchies